ansys/pyaedt-toolkits-antenna/doc/source/getting_started/user_guide.rst

 Install toolkit from Python console and launch the Antenna wizard
 -----------------------------------------------------------------

-You can install the Antenna Toolkit in a specific Python environment from the AEDT console.
+You can install the AEDT Antenna Toolkit in a specific Python environment from the AEDT console.

 .. note::
     If you have an existing virtual environment, skip step 1.